rhoai-mlops/lab-instructions/docs/1-when-the-music-starts/2-git-setup.md

 2. Now lets create the git repository that we are going to use to store out Notebooks.
 Hit `New project` button on the right hand side
     ![gitlab-new-project](images/gitlab-new-project.png)

 3. On the new view, use `jukebox` as Project Name, select **Internal** for Visibility level, then hit Create project.
-Make sure the project is in the group you created previously and not the username's.
     ![gitlab-new-project](images/gitlab-new-project-2.png)

 4. Now let's go back to Jupyter Notebook.
 On the Launcher page, click `Terminal` at the bottom left and run below commands to push the `jukebox` code to the GitLab server.